-Tanmiah Food Company And Mhp Se Invests In Poultry Value Chain To Enhance Food Security In Saudi Arabia
+Tanmiah Food Company and MHP SE Invests in Poultry Value Chain to Enhance Food Security in Saudi Arabia

-(MENAFN- PR Newswire) RIYADH, Saudi Arabia, Sept.
-10, 2023 /PRNewswire/ -- Tanmiah Food Company (TADAWUL: 2281, "Tanmiah" or "The Company") is pleased to announce the signing of the shareholder agreement between its fully owned subsidiary, Desert Hills Veterinary Services Company Limited (DHV) with MHP SE (LSE: MHPC, 'MHP'), the leading international food & agrotech group.
+(MENAFN- Instinctif Partners) Riyadh, 12 September 2023 – Tanmiah Food Company (TADAWUL: 2281, “Tanmiah” or “The Company”) is pleased to announce the signing of the shareholder agreement between its fully owned subsidiary, Desert Hills Veterinary Services Company Limited (DHV) with MHP SE (LSE: MHPC, ‘MHP’), the leading international food & agrotech group.
 This partnership is set to significantly boost food security and self-sufficiency in poultry products in Saudi Arabia.
-Continue Reading

-The Tanmiah Food Company and MHP SE signing ceremony brought together leadership from Tanmiah, Saudi officials, the Ambassador of Ukraine, and representatives from MHP.

 The signing ceremony was held in Jeddah on 7 September 2023 and was attended by the Chairman of the Board of Tanmiah, His Excellency Sheikh Amr Al-Dabbagh, along with the board members and executive leadership, Saudi Government officials representing ministries, authorities, funds, and centers of excellence and the Ambassador of Ukraine, His Excellency Mr. Anatolii Petrenko.
 Executive Chair of MHP SE, Dr John Rich, and MENA Managing Director of MHP, Eugene Levterov, represented the Board and MHP at the ceremony.